Economic and logistical aspects of the Napoleonic Wars: Continental System

 When France and the United Kingdom signed the Treaty of Amiens in March 1802, confirming French possession of Belgium and the port of Antwerp, the Empire achieved true global power status, both commercially and politically.
 However, peace was broken after William Pitt the Younger returned to power, organized the Third Coalition, and declared war on France.
 The British fleet decisively defeated the French navy at the Battle of Trafalgar, confirming its control of the seas.
 Hailed as the "savior of Europe," Pitt remarked: "England has saved itself through its efforts and, I hope, will save Europe by its example."

 Napoleon, recognizing the impossibility of maritime confrontation, shifted strategy.
 As stated in a letter to his brother Louis, King of Holland, he aimed to "reconquer the colonies by land" and "defeat the sea by land," preventing the United Kingdom and its allies from trading with the rest of Europe.
-To this end, he implemented the Continental Blockade, initiated by the Berlin Decree in November 1806.
+To this end, he implemented the Continental System, initiated by the Berlin Decree in November 1806.
 Its purpose was to "exacerbate England's difficulties [...] (believing) it is more important to impoverish than to starve it," given that since the wars of the First Coalition, the United Kingdom had been the main financier of France's enemies.

 The decree, signed on November 21, 1806, and published in the Journal Officiel on December 5, formalized a de facto situation.
 Earlier that year, the estuaries of the Ems, Weser, and Elbe rivers, as well as French ports, had already been closed to British imports, effectively blocking all British goods from entering Germany.
 Napoleon's decree sought to extend this blockade formally to the entire Empire, its allies, and occupied nations.